HIPAA Compliance Guide for Google Workspace Administrators

 Does technical support from Google help you make your Google Workspace HIPAA compliant?

 Does Google technical support deal with HIPAA-related issues?
 No. It is important to understand the technical support provided by Google is not part of the included HIPAA compliant services they provide.
 With that being said, you do not need to disclose PHI to Google with technical support cases.

-How to make Google Workspace HIPAA compliant
+How to achieve HIPAA compliance in Google Workspace

 After you have signed the Business Associate Agreement (BAA), you are in a position to begin configuring Google Workspace under the regulation of HIPAA compliance.
 When considering how to make Google Workspace HIPAA compliant, it is important to note that Google Workspace services must be used and configured in such a way that it satisfies HIPAA requirements.